 - Readings: Sibylline Oracles 3.97-294 and 545-808 (link); “The Apology of the Potter” (link); Collins, “The Sibyl and the Potter” (link)

-Week 5 (Oct 4): Documentary – “Waiting for Armageddon” (2009; 74 minutes) + in class writing assignment regarding the film due after class via email (60 minutes)
+Week 5 (Oct 4): Documentary – “Waiting for Armageddon” (2009; 74 minutes) + brief writing assignment (2 pages) regarding the film due after class via email (60 minutes)

-Week 6 (Oct 11): The Dead Sea sect’s self-understanding as victims of current powers: Hasmoneans, Greeks, Romans (“Kittim”), sons of Belial
+Week 6 (Oct 11): The Dead Sea sect and current powers: Hasmoneans, “Kittim” (Seleucids, Romans), sons of Belial

-- Readings: Community Rule (1QS), especially columns 1-5 (link); War Scroll (1QM), especially looking for the Kittim (link); Schultz, “Romans, not Greeks: Changing Expectations for the Eschatological War in the War Texts from Qumran” (link)
+- Readings: Community Rule (1QS), columns 1-4 (link); War Scroll (1QM), column 1 (intro) and columns 15-19 (final battle), especially looking for the Kittim with Schultz’ article as your guide (link); Pesher Habakkuk, columns 1-9, with Romans as Kittim and references to Teacher of Righteousness (founder of the sect) vs. Wicked (Hasmonean) Priest (link); Schultz, “Romans, not Greeks: Changing Expectations for the Eschatological War in the War Texts from Qumran” (link)

 - Presentations: Girolamo Savonarola (Ron); Millerites (Inna)